masterpointio/masterpoint.io/content/updates/opentofu-early-adopters.md

 1. At Masterpoint, we emphasize and prioritize open-source in our engagements because open-source tooling and communities drive more value faster, ensure the solutions we deliver are secure, and provide clients with long-term support.
 As a result, we are dedicated open-source developers, contributors, and maintainers in the Terraform and Platform Engineering ecosystem.
 Truly open-source tooling like OpenTofu aligns with our values.
 2. Regardless of how much we love open-source, we do recognize that certain projects and scenarios call for paid SaaS tools. **[Spacelift](https://spacelift.io/)** (an IaC Continuous Delivery tool) is one such tool that we’ve used in a number of our client projects.
 It allows us to deliver great results for our clients without reinventing the wheel with our own pipelines.
 Since Spacelift can no longer use Terraform v1.6 and above (which are the versions affected by the HashiCorp BSL change), if we wanted to upgrade Terraform then we needed to migrate our pipelines off of Spacelift to Terraform Cloud or another solution.
 That wasn’t acceptable to us.
 Instead we chose to migrate off of Terraform and on to OpenTofu, which Spacelift supports, allowing us to stick with tooling we are happy with.

 3. Moving to OpenTofu gave us the ability to keep on top of evolving tools while still remaining true to our beliefs.
 For instance, we want to be better about testing our IaC logic.
 TerraTest has been the Terraform standard, but requires writing Golang, which is an obstacle for many of our clients.
 We were excited to test out `terraform test` but this new functionality is only available in BSL licensed versions of Terraform.
-Luckily, by choosing OpenTofu, we gain access to this and other future functionality.
+Luckily, by choosing OpenTofu, we gain access to the [test command](https://opentofu.org/docs/cli/commands/test/) and other future functionality.

 ### A Little About Our Setup